 Wilson has a long history in the rum industry: Before coming to SLD in 2009, he had worked for nearly every Jamaican rum producer, as well as a stint in the beer industry.
 In short, he’s impeccably qualified to make the many different rums SLD is famous for.

 Leaving the cooling confines of the administration building, my tour begins where most distillery tours start—water sources.
-Here, the distillery uses harvested rainwater, collected in various places around the distillery grounds.
+Here, the distillery uses two water sources: The nearby Roseau river, and harvested rainwater collected in various places around the distillery grounds.
 Should rainfall be insufficient, they can tap into a reserve pond owned by the Ministry of Agriculture.

 Beyond a fence—and between us and the ocean—is a sugar cane field.
-While St. Lucia stopped growing cane on a commercial scale in 1962, SLD maintains five acres of fields used to make cane juice rums.
-This cane field provides a very small amount of the total fermentable material SLD uses, but it enlarges the palette of rums for the blenders to work with, so is a worthwhile investment.
+While St. Lucia stopped growing cane on a commercial scale in 1962, SLD now maintains fifteen acres of fields used to make cane juice rums.
+The blue and green cane varietals harvested by hand once a year provide a very small amount of the fermentable material SLD uses, but enlarges the palette of rums for the blenders to work with.

 Another fun fact involves the distillery’s energy source.
 Their steam requirements are met via three boilers, powered by recycled ship oil.
 The savings from not buying diesel fuel defrays a substantial amount of operational costs.
 In the event enough ship oil isn’t available, they can use conventional diesel fuel to power the boilers.

 Stepping into the main distillery building, Wilson and I climb up to a catwalk that puts us next to several large steel tanks: A 2,273 liter yeast propagator and two 50,000 liter “mother vessels”.
 Here is where yeast propagation and the mixing of yeast, water, and molasses to make a wash occurs.
 Two different yeast strains are employed, known as Type A and Type B are employed here.